 Here's an introduction to the main approaches and principles behind the Farthing layouts.

-1. Serial micros.
-The Farthing layouts are planned as a series of separate micro-layouts that each depict a small section of the same Edwardian junction station.
+1. One bite at a time.
+The Farthing layouts are planned as a series of separate small layouts that each depict a small section of the same Edwardian junction station.
 In this way, I can explore my interest in mainline stations in a limited space.
 So far one layout shows the bay platform, another shows the goods depot while a third layout will portray a section of the goods yard.

 2 .
 Into the scene.
 The design of the layouts is intended to force on-lookers to view the layout up close and at eye-level height, thereby placing him or her 'inside' the scene.
 Experiments to achieve this include turning the layouts back to front of what one might intuitively do (eg looking out from a goods depot rather than into it), and designing the layouts as cut-aways rather than complete scenes.
 Placing 'see-through' structures (eg a canopy) at the very front of layouts is another attempt at achieving this effect.